 Here's what we're doing about it:

 Submit your work.
-If it's good, we'll pay you for it and publish it.
+If it's good, we'll pay you for it and publish it to over a million monthly readers.
 If you keep making good stuff, we'll keep paying you.
 Maybe this becomes a regular thing.
 Maybe it turns into something bigger.
 But first, show us what you can do.

 The kind of stories we want: